 - All students, faculty and staff at all Mason campuses are eligible to apply for funds, regardless of major or department. - Project managers must be Mason student, faculty, or staff members (People outside Mason cannot apply for funds unless there is a Mason community member willing to act as the project manager for the project). - Research projects must have an undergraduate or graduate student leading the project.
-Research projects led by faculty alone are not eligible. - Students applying for infrastructure improvement projects must locate a faculty or staff mentor outside the PGF Committee to ensure the project is feasible. - Projects of significant scope need to show the engagement of multiple team members to ensure success. - Projects must either improve infrastructure on campus by making it more sustainable, or will contribute to the body of research around sustainability.
+Research projects led by faculty alone are not eligible. - Students applying for infrastructure improvement projects must locate a faculty or staff mentor outside the PGF Committee to ensure the project is feasible and provide guidance during the project. - Projects of significant scope need to show the engagement of multiple team members to ensure success. - Projects must either improve infrastructure on campus by making it more sustainable, or will contribute to the body of research around sustainability.
 Educational campaigns will not be funded unless attached to a research or infrastructure project.
-If you wish to focus only on an educational campaign, with no research or project implementation component, please seek funding from the Office of Sustainability (gogreen@gmu.edu) or Auxiliary Enterprise Management Council (http://ulife.gmu.edu/aemc-request-form/). - Projects must be able to be executed within a year's time. - Projects that request funding that would normally be supported by operating budgets will be considered, but will not be seen as competitive as projects that are more visible to the Mason community or that include the community in their implementation.
+If you wish to focus only on an educational campaign, with no research or project implementation component, please seek funding from the Office of Sustainability (gogreen@gmu.edu) or the University Life Programming Grant. - Projects must be able to be executed within a year's time or have specific timelines and details prepared to show the feasibility and practicality of managing a longerterm project. - Projects that request funding that would normally be supported by operating budgets will be considered, but will not be seen as competitive as projects that are more visible to the Mason community or that include the community in their implementation.